-Allow me a few words of emphasis.
-You can dispute this if you wish, you can opt to do it differently, but your efforts are wishful thinking.
-Where is the track record?
-Where is it happening?
-You cannot point to churches in North America that continue to make an ever-increasing, multi-decade impact that are started and led by a single person or couple (let alone a volunteer).
+One cannot point to churches in North America that continue to make an ever-increasing, multi-decade impact that are started and led by a single person or couple.
 Prevailing churches are started and led by a team of pastors working together.

 Second, merely mixing random people together won't get it done.
 The team must be strategically assembled and must - collectively - share these specific gifts.
-(Only Superman has them all, although I haven't heard him preach.)
 The absence of one or more gifts on the team assures frantic fluttering and the eventual absence of flight.